Alpostros/k3os-internet-box/README.md

 To install, configure and test k3os, I created a VM on my [TrueNAS Core](https://www.truenas.com/truenas-core/) home-server.
 TrueNAS Core is a Linux OS (based on FreeBSD) which is mainly built for NAS applications, but it also provides creation of VM's and jails.
 It uses KVM hypervisor for virtualization.
 An x86_64 VM with 1 core CPU, 2048MB of RAM and 10GB of disk space has been allocated for testing.

 ## Handling Updates
-As mentioned in the original [rancher/k3os] repository(https://github.com/rancher/k3os#automatic-upgrades), integration with [rancher/system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) has been implemented as of v0.9.0.
+As mentioned in the original [rancher/k3os](https://github.com/rancher/k3os#automatic-upgrades) repository, integration with [rancher/system-upgrade-controller](https://github.com/rancher/system-upgrade-controller) has been implemented as of v0.9.0.
 To enable a k3OS node to automatically upgrade from the latest GitHub release you will need to run the following command:
 ```shell
 kubectl label nodes -l k3os.io/mode k3os.io/upgrade=latest
 ```